Beginner Track • Topic 15

 2 The Seven Exceptions (IOU PAIN)

-FAR 6.302 lists seven circumstances that allow other than full and open competition.
+RFO FAR 6.103 lists seven authorities that allow other than full and open competition.
 The mnemonic is IOU PAIN:

 In practice, the three you will encounter most often in operational contracting are Only One Responsible Source, Unusual and Compelling Urgency, and Authorized by Statute.
 The rest exist but come up rarely at the base level.